agility/agility-plenum-ui/README.md

 Each of the generated files will contain basic boilerplate code that you can start with.

-#### Notes
+##### Notes
-Upon successful component creation, the script will exit and display a success message.
-If the directory already exists, the script will ask for confirmation before overwriting any existing files.

-Please note that the script assumes that the 'stories' directory exists.
-If the destination directory does not exist, the script will attempt to create it.
-The script will also prompt you before overwriting any existing files.
-Use PascalCase for component names and directory names, and ensure the paths are correctly set.
-If you encounter any issues, you can still manually create the component and its associated files.
+This script does prompt the user before overwriting existing directories, so you can run it with confidence.
+Always use PascalCase for component names, and ensure the destination directory exists or can be created.
+If you encounter any issues, you can create the component and its files manually